Ultrasound-guided trigger finger release

 What are the risks and complications?

-• Risk of infection.
-If this occurs, it will usually require antibiotics and you should seek an immediate medical review by your GP, or attend an Emergency Department.
+• Risk of infection±if this occurs, it will usually require antibiotics and you should seek an immediate medical review by your GP, or go to your nearest A&E

-• Potential damage to the nerves, leading to numbness in part of the finger.
-This would be minimised with the use of ultrasound guidance.
+• Potential damage to the nerves, leading to numbness in part of the finger—this is minimised with the use of ultrasound guidance

 • Failure of the release